 If how we speak about those we think the least of reveals the most about who we are (as it could for Trump in regards to how he speaks about women, Muslims and democracy itself, to name a few), then how people who despise Donald Trump speak of him reveals the same about them.

 Short fingers are, well, shorthand for a man lacking sexual prowess.
-The thinking goes: Small hands or feet signify a man has a short penis, which cannot satisfy a woman.
+The thinking goes: Small hands or feet signify a man has a short penis, which cannot satisfy a woman; he is, therefore, fundamentally a failure.
 (We know that Donald Trump feels this way about the comment because of his hamfisted response to Rubio, which made the connection: "Look at those hands, are they small hands?
 And he referred to my hands—'If they're small, something else must be small.'
 I guarantee you there's no problem.
 I guarantee you.")
 Whether or not any of this is true (the science seems to say it's misguided or oversimplified) matters little.
 If enough people think something, it has power.

-There is a lot tied up in that mangled logic: That a man's worth is primarily sexual; that his sexual function depends on his physicality; that his worth, therefore, depends on his body.
-This is something boys learn early and, for years, maybe even a lifetime, it comes to define how they valuate each other and themselves.
+There is a lot tied up in that mangled logic: That a man's worth is sexual; that his sexual function depends on his physicality; that his worth, therefore, depends on his body.
+This is something boys learn early and, for years—maybe even a lifetime—it comes to define how they valuate each other and themselves.
 Like breasts, hands are readily apparent for people of either gender to prey upon.
 (Hand- and foot-size have become so gendered that girls get ridiculed for being mannish if they have larger extremities.)
 Friends even use it against one another.
 It becomes internalized.
 That's part of why Carter's well-deployed worm found in Trump's mind such fertile ground to feast upon.

-There is a connection between this belief about men and the remarks Trump regularly makes about women: If you make sexual prowess an important indicator of masculinity (and by extension, someone's overall ability), then openly question someone's ability to have it, there should be little surprise to hear that guy bragging about his ability to "do anything" to women—to claim all-powerfulness.
+There is a connection between this belief about men and the remarks Trump regularly makes about women: If you make sexual prowess an important indicator of masculinity (and by extension, someone's overall capacity for basic human acts), then openly question someone's ability to have it, there should be little surprise to hear that guy bragging about his ability to "do anything" to women—to claim all-powerfulness.
 And what displays more power than taking what is not yours?
 Herein is a seed of rape culture unwittingly planted by many advocates against its poison.

 This connection does not excuse Trump.
 How engrained in him is the importance of disproving a genetic fact shows how unevolved his view of masculinity is—and how poor a standard he would set.
-And there are numerous factors that contribute to the scourge of sexism, conscious, unconscious and institutional.
-Penis innuendo ranks low among them.
-And plenty of vulgarians have long fingers.
-People should be judged by their ability to overcome the wrong done to them and to think through the meanings of what is said to them.
+There are numerous factors that contribute to the scourge of sexism, conscious, unconscious and institutional.
+Penis innuendo ranks low among them; plenty of vulgarians have long fingers.
+And people should be judged by their ability to overcome the wrong done to them and to think through the meanings of what is said to them.
 But communities should be judged by their ability to recognize the malignant influence something can have on impressionable people, then work to stop it.
 The people making the jokes and delighting over pointing out an unchangeable physical feature are not helping.

-But every time someone quips like Donald Trump does—and he has given no reason to believe he wouldn't joke about a different Donald Trump's hands—they reveal a streak of that same character in themselves.
+But every time you quip like Donald Trump does—and he has given no reason to believe he wouldn't joke about a different Donald Trump's hands—you reveal a streak of that same character in yourself.
 You tumble closer to the bottom of the pit where Trump resides.
 And by signaling your comfort in saying it, you give tacit permission to others to do the same.
 Quickly, we all find ourselves lower than before.
 I’m offering my hand.